microsoftgraph/msgraph-sdk-powershell/src/CloudCommunications/beta/docs/New-MgBetaCommunicationOnlineMeeting.md

   - `[Content <Byte[]>]`: The content of the transcript.
 Read-only.
   - `[CreatedDateTime <DateTime?>]`: Date and time at which the transcript was created.
 The DateTimeOffset type represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
 Read-only.
   - `[MetadataContent <Byte[]>]`: The time-aligned metadata of the utterances in the transcript.
 Read-only.

-`VIRTUALAPPOINTMENT <IMicrosoftGraphVirtualAppointment>`: virtualAppointment
-  - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[Id <String>]`: The unique identifier for an entity.
-Read-only.
-  - `[AppointmentClientJoinWebUrl <String>]`: The join web URL of the virtual appointment for clients with waiting room and browser join.
-Optional.
-  - `[AppointmentClients <IMicrosoftGraphVirtualAppointmentUser[]>]`: The client information for the virtual appointment, including name, email, and SMS phone number.
-Optional.
-    - `[DisplayName <String>]`: The display name of the user who participates in a virtual appointment.
-Optional.
-    - `[EmailAddress <String>]`: The email address of the user who participates in a virtual appointment.
-Optional.
-    - `[SmsCapablePhoneNumber <String>]`: The phone number for sending SMS texts for the user who participates in a virtual appointment.
-Optional.
-  - `[ExternalAppointmentId <String>]`: The identifier of the appointment from the scheduling system, associated with the current virtual appointment.
-Optional.
-  - `[ExternalAppointmentUrl <String>]`: The URL of the appointment resource from the scheduling system, associated with the current virtual appointment.
-Optional.
-  - `[Settings <IMicrosoftGraphVirtualAppointmentSettings>]`: virtualAppointmentSettings
-    - `[(Any) <Object>]`: This indicates any property can be added to this object.
-    - `[AllowClientToJoinUsingBrowser <Boolean?>]`: Indicates whether the client can use the browser to join a virtual appointment.
-If set to false, the client can only use Microsoft Teams to join.
-Optional.

 `WATERMARKPROTECTION <IMicrosoftGraphWatermarkProtectionValues>`: watermarkProtectionValues
   - `[(Any) <Object>]`: This indicates any property can be added to this object.